syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/FAQ/Serilaization/How-to-serialize-or-deserialize-the-docking-state-for-a-docked-control-on-loading-the-application.md

 ---
 layout: post
-title: Serialize or deserialize the docking state for a docked control | WindowsForms | Syncfusion
+title: Serialize/deserialize the docking state for docked control | WindowsForms | Syncfusion
-description: Learn here about How to serialize or deserialize the docking state for a docked control on loading the application with Syncfusion Essential Studio Windows Forms
+description: Learn here about How to serialize or deserialize the docking state for a docked control on loading the application
 platform: WindowsForms
 control: DockingManager
 documentation: ug